Total Annihilation: Kingdoms

-Total Annihilation: Kingdoms, or shortened to Kingdoms, is a real-time strategy game developed and released by Cavedog Entertainment on June 25, 1999.
-It was the last major title from Cavedog.
+Total Annihilation: Kingdoms, or shortened to Kingdoms, is a fantasy real-time strategy video game released on June 25, 1999, as a spin-off of Total Annihilation, and was the last title developed by Cavedog Entertainment.
+A tie-in book titled The Chronicles of Darien contained the storyline, rules, units, and other details.
 An expansion pack, The Iron Plague, was released in 2000.

-The game was released with a book titled The Chronicles of Darien which contained the storyline, rules, units, et cetera.

 Gameplay

 The game is played from a bird's eye perspective.
 Players choose between four factions - Aramon, Veruna, Taros and Zhon (As well as Creon, in the Iron Plague expansion), all of which start with a monarch, who is initially used to build structures and form an army.
 The monarch itself also possesses an array of spells which it can use to defend itself or turn the tide of the battle.
 While in single-player mode, victory is accomplished by following each scenario's objectives, multiplayer mode offers victory by the destruction of all the faction's units and structures or simply the monarch alone.
 Unlike Total Annihilation, players utilize a single resource (Mana), which can be generated and increased by building resource-gathering Lodestones in special locations.
 However, like in Total Annihilation, players can recycle debris/carcasses of fallen units and structures as well as natural objects of the map, like trees and stones, to acquire instant amounts of mana.